Women's mixed martial arts: The rise of women's MMA

-United States
+North America

 In the United States, prior to the success of The Ultimate Fighter reality show that launched mixed martial arts into the mainstream media, there was little major coverage of female competitions.
 Some early organizations who invited women to compete included, International Fighting Championships, SuperBrawl, King of the Cage, Rage in the Cage, Ring of Combat, Bas Rutten Invitational, and HOOKnSHOOT.
-The first recorded US female competition was at an IFC 4 between Becky Levi and Betty Fagan on March 28, 1997.
+The first recorded American female competition was at an IFC 4 between Becky Levi and Betty Fagan on March 28, 1997.
 This was soon followed by an IFC four women tournament sanctioned by the Louisiana Boxing and Wrestling Commission on September 5, 1997 in Baton Rouge.
 In 2002, HOOKnSHOOT promoted an all women's card labeled ‘Revolution’.
 It was headlined by Debi Purcell and Christine Van Fleet.
 In 2005 they held an all-women, one-night-only tournament featuring Julie Kedzie, Jan Finney, and Lisa Ellis.
 From the mid-2000s, more coverage came when organizations such as Strikeforce, EliteXC, Bellator Fighting Championships, and Shark Fights invited women to compete.

 Following Zuffa's acquisition of Strikeforce in March 2011, there has been much speculation concerning the future of women's competition, in term both of relevance and popularity.

 The next step was for the Ultimate Fighting Championship (UFC) to pick up women's MMA, however UFC President Dana White was resistant.
 He has said, "There is not enough depth to create a women's division."
 However, Dana White warmed up to the idea of including women in the UFC and solely credits Ronda Rousey as the reason women are fighting in the UFC.

+At the end of 2000s in Mexico, Ultimate Warrior Challenge Mexico (UWC), the oldest company in that country, hosted on May 30, 2009 an event called UWC: Furia Cacharilla that marked the first time there was a female combat in Mexican MMA.
+The protagonists were Margarita De La Cruz Ramírez and Cristina Marks, both debuting as professionals and with Ramírez taking the victory by submission.

-Europe and Japan
+Europe and Asia

-Outside Japan and the United States, female competition is almost exclusively found in minor local promotions.
-However, in Europe some major organizations have held select female competitions, including It's Showtime, Shooto Europe, Cage Warriors, and M-1 Global.
+In Europe some major organizations have held select female competitions, including It's Showtime, Shooto Europe, Cage Warriors in the United Kingdom, and M-1 Global, major MMA organization in Russia.